-- Simple conversation with passenger: basic questions on driver's characteristics (age, name, job, hobbies, news, ..) - Complex conversation with passenger: questions requiring some concentration, as well as some logical and mathematical reasoning. - Smoking one cigarette. - Eating a light snack provided by the surveyor. - Unexpected incidents (i.e. presence of an animal) scheduled to occur at fixed points.
+- Simple conversation with passenger: basic questions on driver's characteristics (age, name, job, hobbies, news, ..) - Complex conversation with passenger: questions requiring some concentration, as well as some logical and mathematical reasoning. - Smoking one cigarette. - Eating a light snack provided by the surveyor. - Listening to music - Unexpected incidents (i.e. presence of an animal) scheduled to occur at fixed points.

-Conversation, smoking and eating, driver speed and accident probability
+Conversation, smoking and eating, listening to music, driver speed and accident probability

-Statistically significant decrease in speed is associated with all four distraction factors.
+Statistically significant decrease in speed is associated with all distraction factors, except listening to music (increased speed).